Forging the Path to 100% Renewable Energy, Together

 Read how Salesforce will join with other companies to purchase all-renewable energy to power our operations.
 The five international businesses show how companies can procure renewable energy cooperatively, maximize value, and reduce risk.

 Salesforce has built an incredible culture committed to responsible business practices and environmental sustainability.
 We deliver a carbon-neutral cloud to all our customers, we actively pursue green building certification for our global office spaces, and are committed to reaching 100 percent renewable energy by 2022.
-These milestones and commitments are just the tip of the iceberg when it comes to our company’s sustainability strategy and more importantly to improving the state of the world.
+These milestones and commitments are just the tip of the iceberg when it comes to our company’s Net Zero strategy and more importantly to improving the state of the world.

 Now, as addressing climate change becomes more urgent than ever, businesses, non-government organizations (NGOs), governments and other institutions need to work together across the globe to become powerful platforms for climate action.